Naifeng/Augmented-Neural-Network/README.md

 Augmented Neural Network (NN+C) is a lightweight performance prediction model designed to accurately predict the execution time of a kernel operation on an arbitrary platform with arbitrary implementations, using a small amount of training time.

-The key idea of NN+C is to utilize known mathematical function *f(K,H)* as an extra input to NN.
-For example, in matrix-matrix multiplication, besides using basic features such as matrix dimensions, matrix density as inputs, we calculate the number of total operations during matrix-matrix multiplication, that is, *f(K,H) = m\*n\*k*.
+The key idea of NN+C is to utilize known mathematical function *f(K, H)* as an extra input to NN.
+For example, in matrix-matrix multiplication, besides using basic features such as matrix dimensions, matrix density as inputs, we calculate the number of total operations during matrix-matrix multiplication, that is, *f(K, H) = m\*n\*k*.

 The lightweight aspect enables fast decision making during compile-time as well as run-time.
 NN+C provides the flexibility to incorporate any tunable parameter available for the kernel and the hardware.

+For any kernel-variant-hardware combination, one NN+C is needed for one kernel regardless of any variant-hardware combination, providing high portability.
+---

 This repository contains:
 * `data_generation`: files used to generate training and testing dataset